- Instructions for Form 1120-REIT - Introductory Material

 All REITs must complete lines 1a through 8 of Part III to determine whether they are subject to the tax imposed under section 857(b)(5).
 If line 8 is zero, the tax does not apply, and the REIT does not have to complete the rest of Part III.
 However, if line 8 is greater than zero, the REIT is subject to this tax, and must complete the rest of Part III to determine the amount of tax.

-A REIT that has failed the source-of-income requirements of sections 856(c)(2) and 856(c)(3) may avoid loss of its REIT status as a result of the failure if, following identification of its failure to meet the source-of-income requirements, the REIT sets forth a description of each item of its gross income described in sections 856(c)(2) and 856(c)(3) in an attached schedule.
+A REIT that has failed the source-of-income requirements of sections 856(c)(2) and 856(c)(3) may avoid loss of its REIT status as a result of the failure if, following identification of its failure to meet the source-of-income requirements, the REIT sets forth a description of each item of its gross income described in sections 856(c)(2) and 856(c)(3) on an attached schedule.
 In addition, its failure to meet the source-of-income requirements must be due to reasonable cause and not due to willful neglect.

-For information on the relief provisions under sections 856(c)(7) and 856(g)(5), see the Instructions for Schedule J, line 2f.
+For information on the relief provisions under sections 856(c)(7) and 856(g)(5), see the instructions for Schedule J, line 2f.

 Section 857(b)(6) imposes a tax equal to 100% of the net income derived from prohibited transactions.
 The 100% tax is imposed to prevent a REIT from retaining any profit from ordinary retailing activities such as sales to customers of condominium units or subdivided lots in a development tract.